How to build a natural pool

 Diffusion of natural pools

-Natural pools first appeared in Austria more than 30 years ago and finally in recent years have been gaining a foothold in Italy as well, especially in the Centre-North.
+Natural pools first appeared in Austria more than 30 years ago and finally in recent years have been gaining popularity throughout Europe.

 Today, more and more people and public bodies become aware that the eco-pool, as opposed to a conventional pool, can be a solution that allows us to be healthier, more in touch with nature, and also with lower running and maintenance costs !